Avoiding orthopaedic injuries on the ski slopes

 Checkup on Health

-It doesn't exactly feel like winter, but several Sierra resorts are still open to skiers -- and the occasional skier should be especially careful on the slopes to avoid a sports injury.
+Sierra ski resorts are now in full swing — and the occasional skier should be especially careful on the slopes to avoid a sports injury.

 It varies, but on average somewhere between two and four skiers are injured per day for every 1,000 skiers on the slopes, said UC Davis sports medicine specialist David Cosca.
 Injury rates are similar for snowboarding.